2026 World Cup FIFA PASS Guide: How to Get Faster U.S. Visa Appointments, Eligibility, Timeline & Step-by-Step Application

 U.S. Citizens/Legal Permanent Residents — no visa required

-Fans from Algeria, Senegal, Côte d’Ivoire, Cape Verde, & Tunisia (5 World Cup nations) face new $5,000–$15,000 U.S. visa bonds (effective April 2, 2026).
-FIFA PASS still applies—but you must pay the bond if required.
+Effective April 2, 2026, fans from Algeria, Senegal, Côte d’Ivoire, Cape Verde, & Tunisia (all World Cup participants) face new $5,000–$15,000 U.S. visa bonds.
+FIFA PASS still applies — but you must pay the bond if required.
+Check with your local U.S. embassy.

 📝 Step-by-Step FIFA PASS Application